leifbr/f5certlabs/docs/class2/module12/lab1.rst

 SNAT Pools
 ~~~~~~~~~~

 *Q1.
 Do you see traffic destined for the FTP server?
-Where is it coming from?*
+What is the source IP?*

 Yes, monitor traffic is hitting the FTP server at 10.1.20.15 from source
 IP 10.1.20.245 because monitors are serviced from the self IPs.